Two-pion production in electron-polarized proton scattering: Results

-Dalitz-plot distributions for unpolarized case (see Fig.~\ref{FigPM} and \ref{FigP0}, while $\sigma_0 \approx 2 \mu b$) seems to be accessible in experiments of HERMES.
-The one-spin asymmetries (see (\ref{AsymmetryDef})) have a value of several percents and as well can be measured.
-Preliminary comparison of these quantities are in qualitative agreement with data obtained at HERMES \cite{Nagaytsev}.
+The Dalitz-plot distributions for the unpolarized case (see Fig.~\ref{FigPM} and \ref{FigP0}, while $\sigma_0 \approx 2 \mu b$) seem to be accessible in experiments of HERMES.
+The one-spin asymmetries (see (\ref{AsymmetryDef})) have a value of several per cent and can be measured as well.
+A preliminary comparison of these quantities is in qualitative agreement with data obtained at HERMES \cite{Nagaytsev}.